akiniemi/scandics-fi/README.md

-# umlauts-fi
+# scandics-fi
-An AutoHotkey script for easy Finnish umlauts on a US keyboard on a Windows system.
+An AutoHotkey script for easy Finnish/Scandinavian characters on a US keyboard on a Windows system.

 * ALT+a will output an ä,
 * ALT+o will output an ö,